 Depression is the biggest cause of disabilities and health problems across the planet and one quarter of us will experience a mental health issue each year.
 That equates to around 15 million people in the UK and around 250,000 Everyone Active members and colleagues.
 Mental health affects every family, every friendship circle and every workplace.

-During difficult times such as the current coronavirus pandemic and the associated lockdown, these issues can be magnified and it’s especially important to keep any eye out for your own mental health – but also that of those around you.
+During difficult times, these issues can be magnified and it’s especially important to keep any eye out for your own mental health – but also that of those around you.
 Those people that you may work with – whether you only see them on video calls, or actually in person – and those people in your immediate support bubble.

 To help you, we’ve put together a list – alongside the New Economics Foundation – of five simple tips to help you and those around you take care of your mental well-being during these difficult times.

 How Getting Active will Improve Your Mental Well-being